08 Mar This Bird Lives Like a Farmer | March 2016

 So Acorn Woodpeckers spend the harvest months collecting and storing acorns.
-Then they lives off the acorns during winter, spring, and early summer.
+Then they live off the acorns during winter, spring, and early summer.

 Like any group dependent upon farming, Acorn Woodpeckers live in towns (communities of about 10 birds) near their farms (oak trees).

 A community survives best through cooperation.

 In this case, both males and females incubate eggs.
 Breeding and non-breeding adults feed nestlings.
 And everybody collects acorns.

 In the above photo, she is on the left and he is on the right.
 You can tell because she has a black band between her red cap and white forehead.

 They’re on a stump, that had been left high in a Eucalyptus tree at Carbon Canyon Regional Park, Brea, CA.